|

 however, I always take that term one step further to l'art de

+vivre.
 Québec's Laurentian playground

 — especially in the winter — is about community, and